Qjure

 Throat: sore, ulcers; tonsillitis, large and infected glands.

-Lungs: respiratory weakness; difficult expectoration; bronchitis.
+Lungs: respiratory weakness; difficult expectoration; bronchitis; asthma, allergic.

 Chest: inflammation breast.